Applied Curiosity · 2026 Tour

 Forward this paragraph.
 We wrote it so you don't have to.

-Stephanie and Isaac Budmen are touring their new book Applied Curiosity in 2026, and we're considering bringing them to our community.
-They aren't typical author-talk speakers — they're working artists and engineers whose work has been exhibited at the Smithsonian, the Met, the London Science Museum, and other venues around the world, and whose pandemic response (a distributed network producing 3.5 million face shields across 8,000 households) was covered by The New Yorker, Wired, and CNN.
-What makes their event different is that they bring real prototypes (including the failed ones), walk the audience through them honestly, and turn the room into a working session rather than a passive talk.
-Past hosts describe it as the kind of event their community is still talking about months later.
+Stephanie + Isaac Budmen are touring their new book Applied Curiosity in 2026, and I'd like to bring them to our community.
+They're inventors, designers, and educators whose work has been exhibited at the Smithsonian, the Met, and the London Science Museum, and whose distributed face-shield network during the pandemic produced 3.5 million shields across 8,000 households.
+Their event isn't a standard reading — they bring real prototypes, including the ones that failed, and turn the room into a working session.
 They have limited stops remaining for 2026 and I'd like to start a conversation before the windows fill.

 Honest pricing